microphone Radio Days!

 WMTE AM 1340, Manistee, MI

-This page is a tribute to the early days of radio station WMTE, which has served Manistee, Michigan since 1951.
+This page is a tribute to the radio station WMTE, which served Manistee, Michigan from June 7, 1951 to September 30, 2010.

 Can you help with airchecks, pictures, or other information on WMTE history and personnel?